encode/django-rest-framework/docs/api-guide/pagination.md

 * `page_size` = A numeric value indicating the page size.
 If set, this overrides the `DEFAULT_PAGE_SIZE` setting.
 Defaults to the same value as the `DEFAULT_PAGE_SIZE` settings key.
 * `cursor_query_param` = A string value indicating the name of the "cursor" query parameter.
 Defaults to `'cursor'`.
 * `ordering` = This should be a string, or list of strings, indicating the field against which the cursor based pagination will be applied.
-For example: `ordering = '-created'`.
-Any filters on the view which define a `get_ordering` will override this attribute.
-Defaults to `None`.
+For example: `ordering = 'slug'`.
+Defaults to `-created`.
+This value may also be overridden by using `OrderingFilter` on the view.
 * `template` = The name of a template to use when rendering pagination controls in the browsable API.
 May be overridden to modify the rendering style, or set to `None` to disable HTML pagination controls completely.
 Defaults to `"rest_framework/pagination/previous_and_next.html"`.

 ---